 - the product is a powder for inhalation

 This category applies when the UK and imported products do not share a common origin (as defined above) but the application is not considered to be complex.

 Labels, patient information leaflets and packaging

-All labels, patient information leaflets (PILs) and packaging for parallel import medicines must comply with European guidance.
+All labels, patient information leaflets (PILs) and packaging for parallel import medicines must comply with current guidance.
 Please see our guidance on submitting applications for labels, patient information leaflets (PILs) and packaging for more information, although not all is relevant for parallel imports.
-You should email firstname.lastname@example.org if you want further information.
+You should email MHRA Customer Services at MHRACustomerServices@mhra.gov.uk if you need more information.

 All excipients in parenteral, ophthalmic and topical medicinal products must appear on the labelling.

-For all other medicines, only those with excipients with known effects should be declared on the labelling.
+For all other medicines, only excipients of known effect should be declared on the labelling.

-European Medicine Agency guidelines give the wording for the patient information leaflet.
-These warnings must be included in the leaflet even if they weren’t in the UK PIL.
+European Medicine Agency guidelines give the wording for the patient information leaflet and packaging for these excipients.
+These warnings must be included even if they weren’t present on the UK packing and PIL.

 User testing patient information leaflets

 PILs must be user tested.
 PLPI companies can do their own user testing before the UK PIL has been user tested, as long as the tests show that users can find and understand the key messages in the leaflet.